Chart Color Schemes

 Health performance in Maryborough is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Maryborough faces significant health challenges with various conditions affecting both younger and older residents.
-Approximately 46% (~3,858 people) have private health cover, compared to the national average of 55.3%.
+Maryborough faces significant health challenges, with various conditions affecting both younger and older residents.
+Private health cover is low, at approximately 46% (around 3,858 people), compared to the national average of 55.3%.

-The most prevalent conditions are arthritis (13.2%) and mental health issues (11.7%), while 53.0% report having no medical ailments, slightly lower than the Rest of Vic's 56.8%.
-Maryborough has a higher proportion of seniors aged 65 and over at 31.3% (2,619 people), compared to the state average of 27.9%.
-Despite this, health outcomes among seniors in Maryborough are better than those in the general population.
+The most prevalent medical conditions are arthritis (13.2%) and mental health issues (11.7%), while 53.0% report no medical ailments, compared to 56.8% in the rest of Victoria.
+Maryborough has a higher proportion of seniors aged 65 and over, at 31.3% (2,619 people), than the rest of Victoria at 27.9%.
+Health outcomes among seniors present challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health